-Mr. George P. Watt Jr. joined AGB as a senior fellow in July 2017, with a focus on AGB’s support of institutionally-related foundations.
-In this role, he assists and advises on programs and research supporting the work of public university foundation boards, including AGB’s annual Foundation Leadership Forum, which brings together hundreds of board members and CEOs from across the country for a three-day program focused on governance practice, endowment management, and fundraising leadership.
-Prior to joining AGB, Mr. Watt served as executive vice president of institutional advancement at the College of Charleston (SC) and executive director of the College of Charleston Foundation.
+George P. Watt Jr. joined AGB as a senior fellow in June 2017, with a focus on AGB’s support of institutionally related foundations and their respective boards.
+In this role, he assists and advises on programs, research, and membership offerings in support of the work of public university foundation boards, including AGB’s annual Foundation Leadership Forum.
+He also serves as a faculty member of AGB’s Institute for Foundation Leaders.
+Prior to joining AGB, Watt served as executive vice president of institutional advancement at the College of Charleston and executive director of the College of Charleston Foundation.
 In this joint role, he led an executive team and two volunteer boards in a comprehensive advancement strategy that included alumni relations, university development, annual fund programs, advancement services, and institutional funds management.
-The College of Charleston completed its largest and most comprehensive fund-raising campaign in its 247-year history in June 2016.
+The College of Charleston completed its largest and most comprehensive fundraising campaign in its 247-year history in June 2016.

-Watt has been active for many years in the nonprofit and education communities, serving on multiple volunteer boards for United Way, arts and sciences organizations, and churches in Florida, Georgia, and North and South Carolina.
-He is an athletics-scholarship programs trustee with the Naval Academy Foundation and serves on the board of directors of the South Carolina Aquarium in Charleston and the Friends of the Library Board at the College of Charleston.
+Watt has been active for many years in the nonprofit and education communities, serving on multiple volunteer boards for United Way, arts and sciences organizations, and churches in Florida, Georgia, North Carolina, and South Carolina.
+He is currently an Athletic and Scholarship Program trustee with the Naval Academy Foundation and serves on the board of directors of the South Carolina Aquarium in Charleston and the Friends of the Library Board at the College of Charleston.

 Before joining IBM, Watt was an officer in the U.S. Navy, having received his commission at the United States Naval Academy in June 1973.
 Upon leaving the Navy in late 1980, he affiliated with the Naval Air Reserve, retiring with the rank of captain in July 1995.